phillipian/scorecard.js/README.md

  - **See the current score** of any game.

 ## To Do
- - [ ] Live scoring through sockets.
+ - [x] Live scoring through sockets.
+  - These need to be redone though, but temporary ones were put in place.
  - [ ] Integrate with mobile application.
  - [ ] Create and modularize dashboard.